TheLittleNestPlayschool/TheLittleNest/docs/08-story-reel.md

 - Yearly "Best Moments"
 - Birthday celebration reels
 - Character narrated stories
+- Interactive Story Reels
 - AI-generated memory collections
 - Family playlists
 - Grandparent playlists
 - Holiday collections
 - End-of-year story movies

+Future Story Reels may also include simple interactive experiences that help children remember and talk about what they learned that day.

+These interactions should always strengthen family conversations rather than distract from them.